-Compared to the rest of the San Diego market, the La Jolla Commons submarket has more expensive rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the San Diego market, the La Jolla Commons region has greater rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 0 listings have been listed, which means office spaces might be going fast.
-You'll want to be prepared to make an offer immediately.
-About Inf% of the available space in the La Jolla Commons are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+In the last 90 days, 0 listings have been made available, which means new availabilities are probably leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About NaN% of the office spaces in the La Jolla Commons are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

 Even though the median size is 3,630 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this area are close to 13 floors.
-Most buildings in this market were built in 2010 and are Class A.
+Most properties in this market are around 13 stories.
+Most buildings in this region were built in 2010 and are Class A.

 Public administration is the dominant industry in this region.
 Most of the occupants of La Jolla Commons work from home.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.